ImaniAN/SkillsWorks/README.md

 ## Help

-Any advise for common problems or issues.
+Advice for common problems or any issues.

 ```language_example:html
 command to run if program contains helper info